 Content

 Our society is changing rapidly.
-There is no point ducking away.
-The motto is to respond well.
+There is no point hiding.
+The motto is to respond effectively.

-There is nothing so powerful in organizations as actually having principles that you hold on to passionately and require those around you to believe.
-All my advice and speeches as a professional speaker come down to passion, people and values and answer the question of how to bring these to life in practice.
+There is nothing as powerful in organizations as actually having principles that you hold on to passionately and require those around you to believe.
+All my consulting advice and speeches as a professional speaker come down to passion, people and values, answering the question of how to bring these to life in practice.
 The presentations are inspired by and based on the work of former Harvard professors David H. Maister and Tal Ben-Shahar.

 David H. Maister